vasilakisfil/SimpleAMS/README.md

 # Advanced usage
-The DSL in the previous example is just suntactic sugar.
+The DSL in the previous example is just syntactic sugar.
 In the basis, there is a very powerful hash-based DSL that can be used in 3 different places:

 * When initializing the `SimpleAMS::Renderer` class to render the data using specific serializer, adapter and options.